(Note: This article is based on the newly revised, 2016 version of ANSI Z490.1.)

 Your completion criteria may also include an alternative procedure that can be followed by an employee who fails to satisfy the primary completion criteria.
 This may mean completing a full retraining, getting some remedial help, or other similar actions.

-Make plans for continuous training improvement
+Make plans for continuous training improvement of EHS training

 Once you’ve rolled out a training program, you’ve got to periodically review it to ensure it’s up to date and effective.
 And you’ve got to revise it when necessary.